Frequently Asked Questions

 Do I have to give a year commitment if I want to volunteer?

-Because we spend a great deal of time training volunteers, we ask for a year commitment and for volunteers to commit 2-4 hours per week, depending on the department.
+Because we spend a great deal of time investing in volunteers and their training, we ask for a one-year commitment with a weekly contribution of 2 to 4 hours, depending on the department.
+For more information on the volunteer program visit here.

-Can I do anything for a family member of friend who is grieving the death of a loved companion animal?
+Can I do anything for a family member or friend who is grieving the death of a loved companion animal?

-Yes, please refer them to our Pet Loss Support Group which meets the second Thursday evening of each month at our shelter.
+Please refer them to our Pet Loss Support Group which meets the second Thursday evening of each month via Zoom.
 It is led by a professional facilitator and designed to help those who need support beyond that which they are receiving from family and friends.
-For the next meeting date, please call 650-340-7022 ext.
-344. Click here for more.
+For meeting dates and for additional resources visit our website.